gorango/flowcraft/sandbox/3.parallel/README.md

 # Parallel Batch Translation

-This project demonstrates using `cascade`'s `ParallelBatchFlow` to translate a document into multiple languages concurrently, showcasing significant performance improvements for I/O-bound tasks.
+This project demonstrates using `flowcraft`'s `ParallelBatchFlow` to translate a document into multiple languages concurrently, showcasing significant performance improvements for I/O-bound tasks.

 ## Goal